project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

 ### Consuming a story

 Click on the story you wish to consume.
-The story is displayed in the content editor
+The story is displayed on the inbuilt content player.
+Description and content information are of the story provided below the player

+#### Sharing Stroies

 <table class="table table-img">
   <tr>